British Political Ideologies

 Are sex and gender synonymous?
 Does gender power have an evolutionary explanation or is it socially constructed?
 How fluid is sexuality?
 This course will examine the main theories of gender utilised in evolutionary psychology and sociology with particular emphasis on the origins and perpetuation of a gendered power dynamic in modern Western societies.
 The course will explore gender and sexuality in the context of the family, personal relationships, employment, education, the media, criminality and the state.

-Tutor: Dr Amanda Palmer is Chair of the Institute of Human Sciences at Oxford University and a Fellow of Harris Manchester College, Oxford; she is also Director of Studies for Human Sciences at Harris Manchester College and Lecturer in Sociology at St Catherine’s College, Oxford.
+Tutor: Dr Amanda Palmer is Chair of the Institute of Human Sciences at Oxford University and a Fellow of Harris Manchester College, Oxford; she is also Director of Studies for Human Sciences at Harris Manchester College, and Director of the History, Politics & Society Summer School.

 Political Economy in a Globalised World

-To what extent do we live in a ‘globalised’ world, and how helpful is the concept of ‘globalisation’ for understanding the contemporary international system?
+To what extent do we still live in a ‘globalised’ and 'capitalist' world, and how helpful are the concepts of ‘globalisation’ and 'capitalism' for understanding the contemporary international system?
 This course will introduce students to the discipline of Global Political Economy (GPE), which allows us to address these and other key questions about the world today.
 Through an historical approach, this course will move beyond the examination of the dominant and classical theoretical perspectives of political economy: mercantilism, liberalism, Marxism.
-It will offer a framework of analysis and address contemporary political, economic and societal developments including ongoing controversies surrounding such notions as ‘globalisation’ and ‘global governance’.
+It will offer a framework of analysis and address contemporary political, economic and societal developments including ongoing controversies surrounding such notions as globalisation’, 'limited government‘, and 'Corona Capitalism’.

 Responding to Crisis: Refugees, States and Borders Since 1918